 The proposed terms of reference envisage the sub-committee reporting to the Steering Committee.
 The SSC will recruit participants, from TP attendees and external colleagues of TP participants, providing a structured framework for members that may not seek to get involved in TP or WG commitments.

-The SSC will provide regular reports to TP and MARCOMs, while working and coordinating closely with MARCOMs to publish generated content.
+The SSC will also provide regular reports to TP and MARCOMs, while working and coordinating closely with MARCOMs to publish generated content.

 For administrative purposes, there will be a dedicated mailing list for SSC participants.